10 Best Hearing Aids of November 2024: Expert Reviewed

 Behind-the-ear (BTE) hearing aid

 This device sits behind your ear and includes a plastic tube that hooks over your ear to reach the ear canal.
-At the end of the tube is a dome or custom-fit ear mold that sits snugly within the canal.
+A dome or custom-fit ear mold sits snugly within the canal at the end of the tube.

-These devices tend to be larger than in-the-ear or in-the-canal hearing aids, but they offer more capabilities, such as directional microphones and a telecoil, which can help you hear better on the telephone and with assisted listening devices.
-They’re also easier to handle and can be a better choice for people with severe or profound hearing loss.
+These devices tend to be larger than in-the-ear or in-the-canal hearing aids.
+Still, they can offer more capabilities, such as directional microphones, Bluetooth streaming, and a telecoil, which can help you hear better on the telephone and with assisted listening devices.
+They’re also easier to handle and can be a better choice for people with severe or profound hearing loss because there’s plenty of space in the casing for a larger receiver.

 Of the brands and models covered in this review, the following companies offer BTE hearing aids: